HadeelMabrouk/Cooperative-Scheduler/README.md

 * USB-to-Micro USB Cable
 * USB-to-TTL module

-Below, is an image of how the connections should look like
+Below, is an image of how the connections should look like:
  ![AmpientTemperature Hardware](/Report/imgs/AmpientTemperature_hardware.PNG)

 A demo video can be found on this [link](https://drive.google.com/file/d/1nIUwM6BlCmE9mzA0jO9ZRASUDnlilATA/view?usp=sharing).